-Lockdown is a revolutionary new plug-in that allows you to track warping surfaces inside After Effects.
+Lockdown is the original and best plug-in that allows you to track warping surfaces inside After Effects.
 Perfect for beauty retouching and other previously difficult cleanup jobs!

 This plugin is a game-changer for VFX work in After Effects.
 Never before could you track warping surfaces so easily!

 Please try the free demo before purchasing to make sure it works for your purposes.
 Please note that we only officially support After Effects 2019 and above.